motion/orbit/notes/next.md

 # gamechangers

+- personal home
+  - idea is: netflix style scroll bars with titles
+  - default they are just your integrations
+  - "pin search" to follow that search in netflix (this can then be super powerful... nlp + dates)

-- calendar support
+* calendar support
-- injest anything (instant crawler/snippets)
+* injest anything (instant crawler/snippets)
-- memory
+* memory
-- contextual search
+* contextual search